snooty7/BrawlStars/README.md

 The final step is to start in parallel **'5test_model.py'** and the game.
 After the game finished just stop the script ctrl+c.
 For the moment you need to start the script every time manually, but with some additional adjustment there is a way to make everything automatically.

-The results as i tested are 7 wins from 10 games in Gem Grab mode.
+:ballot_box_with_check: The results as i tested are 7 wins from 10 games in Gem Grab mode.

 Enjoy your play and modify as much as you want. :shipit: